KhronosGroup/ANARI-SDK/cts/README.md

 A detailed explanation of each feature can be found in [features.md]().

-Example: To create the pdf report for the helide library, make sure the `anari_library_helide.dll` is placed into this folder and call:
+Example: To create the pdf report for the helide library, make sure the `anari_library_helide.dll` (or *.so / *.dylib) is placed into this folder and call:
 ```
 .\cts.py create_report helide
 ```

+Not all C++ exception from ANARI devices can be caught.
+If possible the exception will be printed on the console and the task resumes (e.g. with the next test) if possible.
+If the CTS crashes, have a look at the `ANARI.log` file.
+It contains all ANARI logger information and might reveal the reason of a crash or unexpected behavior.

 ## Building
 To build the CTS, CMake and a C++17 compiler is required.
 The project was tested with the MSVC compiler.\